Support Students’ Mental Health

 School districts can do just that by integrating an effective social-emotional learning (SEL) curriculum into their classrooms at all K-12 grade levels.
 SEL enhances academic programs by helping students develop the skills they need to understand diverse perspectives, manage stress, and control impulsive behavior.
 These are invaluable life skills that not only help students improve their academic performance but also prepare them for career success.
 In fact, the wide-ranging benefits of SEL have been documented by numerous studies, as listed in this article from Edutopia.org.

 SEL Resources for Students

 Navigate360 Social-Emotional Learning is an evidence-based social-emotional learning curriculum that can help educators continue their academic focus while also teaching the critical life skills that set students up for success.
 The curriculum is designed for engaging, interactive delivery that appeals to the digitally savvy generations of the 21st century.
 It can be implemented at all cognitive and age levels—from preschool through high school and even into adulthood.
 And it’s based on the SEL framework developed by the Collaborative for Academic, Social, and Emotional Learning (CASEL), a pioneer in the field.
 This means the Navigate360 SEL curriculum aligns with the five CASEL core competencies, which are:

 - Relationship skills

 - Responsible decision-making

-SEL is a proven approach that has already led to better student outcomes.
+SEL is a proven approach that leads to better student outcomes, academically and socially.
 For example, interventions that address these CASEL competencies have increased students’ academic performance by 11 percentile points as compared with the performance of students who did not participate in an SEL program.